vercel/next.js/docs/basic-features/image-optimization.md

 ### Minimum Cache TTL

 You can configure the time to live (TTL) in seconds for cached optimized images.
-This will configure the server's image cache as well as the `Cache-Control` header sent to the browser.
-This is a global setting that will affect all images.
-In most cases, its better to use a [Static Image Import](#image-Imports) which will handle hashing file contents and caching the file.
-You can also configure the `Cache-Control` header on an individual upstream image instead.
+In many cases, its better to use a [Static Image Import](#image-Imports) which will handle hashing file contents and caching the file forever.

 ```js
 module.exports = {